-In today’s context, Jute as well as eco-friendly jute bags, are the most substitute solution for the pollution-free Eco-friendly environment.
+In today’s context, Jute as well as eco-friendly jute bags, are the most substitute solutions for the pollution-free Eco-friendly environment.
 It is a natural fiber that is the most Eco-accommodating, biodegradable, and recyclable fiber that meets social duty and green development objectives.
 Over the years its has gained enormous importance.
 Export earnings from jute as well as Eco-Friendly Jute Bags have increased by 14 percent in the first ten months (July-April) of the current fiscal year 2019-20, compared to the corresponding period of the previous fiscal.

 According to statistics placed at a meeting held at the Ministry of Textiles and Jute on Sunday, Bangladesh earned US$ 791.3 million from the export of jute and jute products in the July-April period of the current fiscal, which is 14 percent higher than the earnings during the corresponding period of the previous fiscal year.
 The export earnings are also 17 percent higher than the target set by the government for the first ten months of the outgoing fiscal year, report UNB and BSS.

 Jute is a long, soft, shiny vegetable fiber that can be reel into coarse, strong threads(Jute’s tensile strength).
 Jute is a vegetable plant whose fibers are dried in long strips.
 Jute fibers are composed principally of the plant materials cellulose and lignin.
 It falls into the best fiber category.
 The industrial term for Jute is raw Jute.
 Fibers are off-white to brown and are also called golden fiber for their color and high cash value.
 Jute Bags are made from jute fibers.

 The Jute plants grow mainly in warm and humid regions, such as Bangladesh, China, and India.
 When used in grocery bags as an alternative to paper or plastic bags, Jute is both one of the most environmentally friendly choices and one of the most cost-effective long term.